ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

    * The `sysdig_capture_enabled` is set to *false* to disable the capture feature.
 By default this is set to *true*.
 For more information, see [Working with captures](/docs/monitoring?topic=monitoring-captures#captures).

-   * The `secure` flag must be set to *true* when running a "Graduated Monitor+Secure" plan.
-If you are running a "Monitor only" plan, you can set the `secure` flag to *false* if desired.
+   * The `secure` flag must be set to *true* to use a secure SSL/TLS connection to send metrics to the collector.

    If the monitoring agent fails to install correctly, install the kernel headers manually.
 Choose a distribution and run the command for that distribution.
 Then, retry the deployment of the monitoring agent.